ryanmaguire/Mathematics-and-Physics/README.md

   4. `convert` - Image Magick tool for converting images to different formats.

-TeX-Live and Mac-Tex (GNU/Linux and macOS, respectively) have both `pdflatex` and asymptote. macOS users cab find this at <https://www.tug.org/mactex/>.
+TeX-Live and Mac-Tex (GNU/Linux and macOS, respectively) have both `pdflatex` and `asy`. macOS users cab find this at <https://www.tug.org/mactex/>.
 GNU/Linux users for Debian based distributions (Debian, Ubuntu, Pop!_OS, etc.) can install tex-live using their package manager:
 ```